More Than Half of Russian Facebook Ads Focused on Race

 More than half of the Facebook ads created by the Kremlin-backed Internet Research Agency to influence Americans during and after the last presidential election made references to race, according to a new analysis by USA Today.
-The news organization reviewed every one of the 3,517 IRA ads that was released to the public earlier this week by the House Intelligence Committee (IRA), and its reporters discovered that nearly 2,000 of the ads referred to race, accounting for some 25 million impressions from targeted Facebook users.
+The news organization reviewed every one of the 3,517 IRA ads released to the public earlier this week by the House Intelligence Committee (IRA), and its reporters discovered that nearly 2,000 of the ads referred to race — accounting for some 25 million impressions from targeted Facebook users.

-Previous examinations of smaller numbers of the ads established that the IRA worked to influence voters using already contentious American issues like race, immigration, gun rights, sexual orientation, and political party tribalism, but this new analysis makes it clear that racial tension was the Russian operation’s go-to wedge.
+Previous examinations of a smaller selection of the ads established that the IRA worked to influence voters using already contentious American issues like race, immigration, gun rights, sexual orientation, and political party tribalism, but this new analysis makes it clear that racial tension was the Russian operation’s go-to wedge.

 55 percent of the ads targeted race, which was also a primary angle for many of the 24 percent of ads that focused on crime or policing.
 The IRA’s use of divisive racial ads ramped up as election day approached in 2016, as well as after Trump was elected.
-In fact, the vast majority of ads from September 2016 to May 2017 focused on race in one or another.
+In fact, the vast majority of ads from September 2016 to May 2017 focused on race in one way or another.
 And while it should be noted that many IRA ads did very poorly with Facebook users, the race-related content performer better on average.

 The IRA also seems to have used references to pop culture, including memes related to Pokemon or Spongebob Squarepants, early on as a way to build rapport and credibility with audiences ahead of the racially divisive content.